bazel-contrib/rules_fuzzing/README.md

   * Defining additional fuzzing engines
   * Customizing the behavior of the fuzz test rule.

-The rule library currently provides support for C++ fuzz tests.
+The rule library currently provides support for C++ and Java fuzz tests.
 Support for additional languages may be added in the future.

 Contributions are welcome!
 Please read the [contribution guidelines](/docs/contributing.md).